thebadcc/CryptoSkulls_IPFS/README.md

 ![logo](images/cryptoskulls_banner.png?raw=true)
 # CryptoSkulls IPFS API v0.01
 This repository contains an updated CryptoSkulls NFT API, where the respective images and videos may be found on the Inter-Planetary File System ("IPFS").
 IPFS is a protocol and peer-to-peer network developed by Juan Benet and Protocol Labs for storing and sharing data in a distributed file system.
-Eventually, we'd like to recreate this API within a distributed data feed (likely API3) to preserve the CryptoSkulls NFTs' data and availability.
+Eventually, we'd like to recreate this API within a distributed data feed (likely API3) to continue preserving the CryptoSkulls NFTs' data and availability for collectors.

 [Read more on Medium.](www.medium.com)